ian/hybrid/README.md

-# Hybrid - Agent Framework for Commerce-Connected XMTP Agents
+# Hybrid - Agent Framework for XMTP

-An open-source agent framework for building commerce-connected conversational agents on XMTP.
-Hybrid enables developers to create AI agents that can handle transactions, manage digital assets, and provide commerce experiences through natural messaging interfaces.
+An open-source agent framework for building conversational AI agents on XMTP.
+Hybrid makes it easy for developers to create intelligent agents that can understand natural language, process messages, and respond through XMTP's decentralized messaging protocol.

 ## 🏗️ Architecture